Cleveerty/First-project/README.md

 # Excel to PDF Converter/Calculator

-Only tested using vs-code so that is what is recommended to run the source codes.
+Only tested using vs-code.

-A simple pp to convert an Excel file to PDF with a policy number.
+A simple script to convert an Excel file to PDF with a policy number via a web interface.

 ## Steps to setup locally.